ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Experimental Setup

 \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}

-\textbf{Area Overhead and Power Consumption. } Bd-PIM and bg-PIM were synthesized using Synopsys Design Compiler with 45nm CMOS technology operating at 300MHz clock frequency to obtain the area overhead and power consumption.
-The area was scaled to a 20nm DRAM process, taking into account that the DRAM process is 10$\times$ less dense compared to ASIC process \cite{devaux2019true}.
-The SRAM cache power was estimated using CACTI 6.5 \cite{muralimanohar2009cacti}.
-The power consumption of memory was calculated following \cite{o2017fine}.
+\textbf{Area Overhead and Power Consumption. } Bd-PIM and bg-PIM were synthesized using a Synopsys Design Compiler with 45nm CMOS technology operating at a 300MHz clock frequency to obtain the area overhead and power consumption.
+The area was scaled to a 20nm DRAM process, taking into account that the DRAM process is 10$\times$ less dense than the ASIC process \cite{devaux2019true, shin2018mcdram, park2021trim}.
+The SRAM cache power and area were estimated using the CACTI 6.5 \cite{muralimanohar2009cacti} with 32nm process, where the area was scaled following the same process for bg-PIM.
+It is worth noting that the assumption of applying a 10$\times$ density penalty when mapping SRAM logic into the DRAM process is approximately 5$\times$ more conservative compared to the previous work \cite{gu2020ipim}.
+The power consumption of the memory and off-chip I/O is calculated following \cite{o2017fine}.